moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The main.py and model.py file contains the code for training and saving the convolution neural network.
+The data.py contains the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-On a high level, the model uses repeating blocks 5x5 convolution (CNN) layers, 1x1 CNN layers, and 5x5 CNN layers with one batch normalization and ReLU after the 1x1 CNN layer.
+On a high level, the model uses repeating blocks of 5x5 convolution (CNN) layers, 1x1 CNN layers, and 5x5 CNN layers with one batch normalization and ReLU after the 1x1 CNN layer.

-The block is repeated twice and an attention based dense layer follows with dense layers.
+The block is repeated twice and an attention based dense layer follows with classifier layers.

 For details on how this is derived as well as the final schematic, see the following sections.